 In rock climbing, bomber means that a placement is solid and secure, not even a bomb going off could mess up this placement.

-We looked at the following review criteria when reviewing climbing nuts:
+We looked at the following review criteria when reviewing cams:

-We wanted to find the nuts that would perform the best in a wide variety of terrain.
+We wanted to find the cams that would perform the best in a wide variety of terrain.
 You can read more about our review criteria.